Anshumank399/Hadoop-vs-Python/README.md

 # PYTHON

-run python using python map.py, sort.py and red.py in order.
+run python using python mapper.py, sort.py and reducer.py in order from the Python folder.
 (Python 2.6)

 Timing details in the outputfor both Python and Hadoop.